lyngon/redgrease/docs/source/executing.rst

     #.
 The Python version of local application must match the the Python version in the RedisGears runtime (Python 3.7, at the time of writing this).

-        When executing Gear functions using either raw string, or by script file, it doesnt matter which version of Python the application is using, as long as it is Python 3.6 or later and the the code in the raw string is compatible with the Python version in the RedisGears runtime,
+        When executing Gear functions using either raw string, or by script file, it doesn't matter which version of Python the application is using, as long as it is Python 3.6 or later and the the code in the raw string is compatible with the Python version in the RedisGears runtime,

     #.
 The ``redgrease[runtime]`` package must be installed on the RedisGears Runtime environment.